Introduction to Trade Marks

 What can be protected?

-With a few exceptions, anything can be registered as a trade mark so long as it can be represented graphically and is capable of identifying one trader’s goods or services from those of another.
+With a few exceptions, anything can be registered as a trade mark so long as it is capable of identifying one trader’s goods or services from those of another.
 Signs that fall foul of these requirements are ones that cannot perform this function for one reason or another, usually because:

 - They lack any distinctive or identifying feature which enables the public to recognise the sign as a trade mark, and/or

-- They describe a characteristic of the goods or services or the sign is the generic name for, or the shape of, the goods.
+- They describe a characteristic of the goods or services or the sign is the generic name for, or the shape or other characteristic of, the goods.

 A trade mark attorney can advise you on whether or not your chosen brand can be protected.
 An attorney can also represent you in trying to overcome objections from the authorities or third parties who may challenge your application or registration.